 On the evening before Holi, people gather wood and flammable items from wherever they can and assemble them in one place.
 Earlier Vedic mantras were chanted before lighting the pyre.

 They also break coconuts on the ground in front of the fire.
-After the fire is extinguished the ash that remains is taken and applied on foreheads.
+After the fire is extinguished, the ash that remains is taken and applied to the foreheads.
 Holika Dahan is also known as Holika Deepak and Chhoti Holi in some parts of India.

 The ritual is done during Pradosh Kaal which starts after sunset and while the Purnima (Full Moon) Tithi (Lunar Calendar Date) has started.

 The eight days preceding Holi are considered highly inauspicious and no work is started on those days.
 The period is known as Holashtak.
-This unfavourable period also comes to an end and the festival of Colours (Holi) is celebrated with great enthusiasm the next morning across the country marking the beginning of good days.
+This unfavorable period also comes to an end and the festival of colors (Holi) is celebrated with great enthusiasm the next morning across the country, marking the beginning of good days.

-The ritual of Holika Dahan and the festival of Holi is not restricted to India.
+The ritual of Holika Dahan and the festival of Holi are not restricted to India.
 It is celebrated wherever people of Indian origin are settled.
-People celebrate in the same way as they would have in India.
+People celebrate in the same way as they would in India.

 The ritual of Holika Dahan is observed faithfully.
 Among the places outside India where this is done include the USA, UK, Australia, Canada, Guyana, Mauritius, Nepal, South Africa, Fiji, Trinidad and Tobago, Surinam, Singapore and more.